 Diwali means celebrations and feasting.
 There are different sweets available during this time and it is not easy to control our eating and follow a strict diet.
 Despite that, with these tips, you can enjoy the festival and keep a watch on your weight too.
 As I always say, diet is not about starving yourself, it is about self-control and being able to make correct food choices.
 Do you want to feast without guilt on Diwali?

-Here is my list of tips to follow-
+Here is my list of tips to feast without guilt on Diwali to follow-

 - Portion control- One could definitely indulge in sweets and savouries but it is better to take a small piece of sweets (single piece) or limited portion size (1 bowl) per day.

 - Distribute the calories– Try eating sweets as individual items and not along with meals so the calories are well distributed throughout the day.

 - Eat healthily– Remember to eat protein-rich food items like legumes, milk and lots of fresh fruits and vegetables.
 It is a good idea to eat fewer carbohydrates when you consumed more fried foods or sweets.
 When you can’t resist the temptation, eat dry fruits in small quantities to reduce calorie intake.

 - Drink water- Also do not forget to drink a lot of water every day to stay hydrated.
 It helps to flush out the toxins too.